nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Pros: Easier to implement, and less error prone.
     * Cons: Users must have every field filled before they can add a tutor.

+**Aspect: Non-unique phone number and email restriction**
+* **Alternative 1:** Allow only unique phone numbers and emails of tutors.
+    * Pros: Decreases erroneous user input when duplicated tutors are entered.
+    * Cons: There can be real life scenarios where tutors have the same phone numbers of emails (since there is no strict requirement against it).
+* **Alternative 2 (current choice):** Allow only non-unique phone numbers and emails of tutors.
+    * Pros: In line with real-life scenario as mentioned above.
+    * Pros: Phone numbers and emails are means of contacting the tutors and there is no real need for them to be unique.
+    * Cons: Duplicated tutors could be added.

+**Aspect: Tutor name restrictions**
+* **Alternative 1:** Allow tutors to have name input as only alphabets.
+    * Pros: Decreases erroneous user input when phone numbers are accidentally input as names using `n/` tags.
+    * Cons: With the implementation of unique names, tutor names cannot be differentiated with numbers.
+* **Alternative 2 (current choice):** Allow tutors to have alphanumeric names.
+    * Pros: Tutors with the same name can be differentiated with numbers.
+    * Pros: Tutors' names are restricted to a limited number of characters to promote easy searching and reference in the future.
+This also introduces uniformity.
+    * Cons: Number inputs are accepted as names and users can erroneously use phone numbers as names instead.
+    * Cons: Tutors' names with commas cannot be recognised and entered.
+* **Alternative 3:** Allow tutors to have names with special characters, especially commas.
+    * Pros: More representative of various name types, especially those with commas in their names.
+    * Cons: Allowing too many special characters decreases the ability to locate and reference the tutors in future (e.g. ABC,123@!?:" should not be accepted as a valid name).

 ### Edit tutor feature

  The “Edit Tutor” feature allows users to edit an existing tutor in the address book given a tutor index.